manassaloi/manassaloi.github.io/_posts/2020-11-22-mentorship.markdown

 **What do you need to do?**
 1. Send me a DM on Twitter.
 I constantly switch between [turning my DMs on and off](https://manassaloi.com/2020/05/30/three-months-since.html).
 I hope if you are reading this my DMs will be on.
 2. Explain how you think this will be helpful for you.
 Write about what you are looking for in a mentor.
 Send the last book you read related to your job.
 3. This will be a big investment of my time.
-As someone who calculated his hourly rate early in his career, I find it difficult to invest my time in things that don't provide high ROI.
 So I would want you to be dedicated and take this seriously.
 Come prepared for our sessions.
 If we don't find this useful, we will part our ways.

 Interestng read: [Athena](https://www.growthmentor.com/blog/origin-of-word-mentor/)